exa18/shell-scripting/linux/bash/README.md

 - dus :: shows usage for all directories on actual level
 - psd2jpg :: convert all .psd to .jpg in current folder
 - psk :: shows collected wifi passwords
-- u :: execute update.sh which updates system
+- u :: execute full update

 ##### with args